-Packaging that is reusable, recyclable or compostable is preferred, when suitable uses and programs exist, as is eliminating packaging or using the minimum amount necessary for product protection to the greatest extent practicable.
+Packaging that is reusable, recyclable or compostable is preferred, when suitable uses and programs exist, as is eliminating packaging or using the minimum amount for product protection to the greatest extent practicable.

 6.9 Green Building

-- When maintaining buildings, products such as paint, carpeting, adhesives, furniture and casework with the lowest amount of volatile organic compounds (VOCs), highest recycled content, and low or no formaldehyde will be used when practicable.
+- When maintaining buildings, products such as paint, carpeting, adhesives, furniture and casework with the lowest volatile organic compounds (VOCs), highest recycled content, and low or no formaldehyde will be used when practicable.

-- See Policy 1703, Sustainable Construction.
+- See Policy 1703-Sustainable Construction.

 - Plants should be selected to minimize waste by choosing species that are appropriate to the microclimate.
 Native and drought-tolerant plants that require no or minimal watering once established should be purchased.

 - Departments will use the standards outlined in this policy when making all purchasing decisions.
-University policy on procurement protocol will still be followed for procurement goods noted in this policy.
+University policy on procurement protocol will still be followed for procurement of goods noted in this policy.

 - Check the Procurement Services Web Page for frequent updates on vendor commitments to sustainability, including new annual contracts that can be utilized.